rule

 Text 8

-Others see in the meditation on Him within their own body in the region of the heart the Personality of God residing there measuring eight inches from the conception of Him as having four arms carrying the lotus, the wheel of the chariot, the conchshell and the club.
+Others see in the meditation on Him within their own body in the region of the heart the Personality of God residing there measuring eight inches in the notion of Him as having four arms, carrying the lotus, the wheel of the chariot, the conchshell and the club.
 (Vedabase)

 Text 9

-With His mouth expressing happiness, his eyes wide spread like a lotus, his clothes yellowish like a Kadamba flower bedecked with jewels and with golden ornaments inlaid with precious stones, he wears a glowing headdress with earrings.
+With His mouth expressing happiness, His eyes wide spread like a lotus, His clothes yellowish like a Kadamba flower bedecked with jewels and with golden ornaments studded with precious stones, He wears a glowing headdress with earrings.
 (Vedabase)

 Text 10